nephridium/tagfix/Readme.md

-Will take input from STDIN, replace invalid HTML tags with text nodes and send result to STDOUT.
+Node app that takes input from STDIN, replaces invalid HTML tags with text nodes and sends result to STDOUT.

-The text used to replace the tags is generated from the tag names themselves and any attributes it might have, e. g.
+The text used to replace the tags is generated from the tag names themselves and any attributes they might have, e. g.
 `<div><this should='' be=''></this> text.</div>` ->
 `<div>this should be text.</div>`

-The user is allowed to override the replacement text.
+The user is allowed to override the replacement text before the transformed string is sent to output.

 Usage: